franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 #### As Component Authors

-You actually need to write a full web pack configuration to generate the bundle, but it is really not that bad (more on this later).
+You actually need to write a full Webpack configuration to generate the bundle, but it is really not that bad (more on this later).

 Alternatively, if you are OK with Not-Inlining assets then